-Annual 2022 Financial Highlights
+Annual 2023 Financial Highlights

-Noteworthy annual highlights for Rapid Nutrition for the period in review include:
+Noteworthy annual highlights for Rapid Nutrition for the year in review include:

-- Expanding global geographical reach: Distribution deals have recently been secured in the South Korea, in addition to the Company has successfully been approved for trademark registration for its flagship SystemLSTM brand in Korean and China. - Further investments support from institutional investors to capitalise on strategic objectives. - Notable growth of ecommerce assets, particularly through the Company's ecommerce platforms systemls.com and rapid-nutrition.com, in addition Amazon and a growing online influencer base. - Successfully completed the acquisition of The Plant-Based Bundle, a vegan influencer business which is already adding additional revenue and synergies to the group.
-Successfully completed the first launch since acquiring the company in July 2022 with more than 144 world-renowned influencers, generating more than 3,494 sales in just the first 10 days.
-The full benefit of this strategic acquisition will flow through the group in FY2023. - Continued Investor support has allowed the Company to reduce its long-term debt commitments during the year while diversifying revenue streams and expanding its product portfolio to significantly strengthen its position in the market. - Continued to attract experienced talent and enhance leadership to the Rapid Nutrition team with the appointment of Jeff Reingold, who offers extensive experience in media and marketing for international businesses and organisations.
-He excels at reaching broad audiences, promoting brands and filming with a focus on health and wellness, which will be an "excellent asset to provide shareholders and customers greater insight into our brands and activities. - The Company made notable progress on its AzureneTM formula, designed to help relieve symptoms of colds and the flu, which was granted an Innovation Patent in 2016.
-The final product is expected to be commercialized this year. - While the stock market, in general offered a roller coaster ride in 2022 for listed companies with more lows than highs, Rapid Nutrition anticipates a strong rebound in the year to come based on a variety of underlying opportunities.
+- Expanding global geographical reach: Distribution has been established in China, where the Company has been approved for trademark registration for its flagship SystemLSTM brand in Korean and China. - Further investments support from institutional investors to capitalise on strategic objectives. - Notable growth of ecommerce assets, particularly through the Company's ecommerce platforms systemls.com and rapid-nutrition.com, in addition Amazon and a growing online influencer base. - Continued Investor support has allowed the Company to reduce its long-term debt commitments during the year while diversifying revenue streams and expanding its product portfolio to significantly strengthen its position in the market. - Continued to attract experienced talent and enhance leadership to the Rapid Nutrition team with the appointment of experienced senior managers and strategic engagement of senior digital team in Australia, China and South America to bolsters the company's online D2C market share in key markets. - The Company made notable progress on its AzureneTM formula, designed to help relieve symptoms of colds and the flu, which was granted an Innovation Patent in 2016.
+The final product was successfully manufactured in the last quarter of 2023. - While the stock market, in general offered a roller coaster ride in 2023 for listed companies with more lows than highs, Rapid Nutrition anticipates a strong rebound in the year to come based on a variety of underlying opportunities and corporate actions which saw a shareholder approving a share reconsolidation in the first quarter of 2024.
 The company will continue to enhance its investor relations communications to ensure that investors and shareholders are regularly informed and updated of the company's latest developments.